uptane/uptane-standard/uptane-standard.md

 ## Metadata structures {#meta_structures}

 Uptane's security guarantees all rely on properly created metadata that follow a designated structure.
-The Uptane standard **does not** mandate any particular format or encoding for this metadata.
+The Uptane standard **does not** mandate any particular format or encoding for the metadata as a whole.
 ASN.1 (with any encoding scheme like BER, DER, XER, etc.), JSON, XML, or any other encoding format that is capable of providing the required structure MAY be used.

+However, string comparison is required as part of metadata verification.
+To ensure an accurate basis for comparing strings, all strings MUST be encoded in the Unicode Format for Network Interchange as defined in {{RFC5198}}, including normalization into Unicode Normalization Form C ({{NFC}}).

 In the Deployment Considerations document, the Uptane Alliance provides some examples of compliant metadata structures in ASN.1 and JSON.